-No tricks here: Meal prep is preparing a dish (or dishes) ahead of when you expect to eat it, so that your food is ready to eat.
+No tricks here: Meal prep is preparing a dish or dishes ahead of when you expect to eat it, so that your food is ready to eat.

 Just like packing for a vacation the week before you leave makes it easier to get out of town the day of, doing some prep work for future meals makes it easier to cook or eat when it’s time to chow down.
-And that’s just the first benefit—here are a couple other big ones:
+And that’s just the first benefit.
+Here are a few other big ones:

 It’ll save you money.
 Meal prep is all about cooking at home to avoid overspending on food, which is typically one of the biggest line items in our budgets.
 If you regularly meal prep, you’ll inevitably spend less money on takeout or other pre-prepared foods.
 That’s money you can use to start investing, pay off debt or save for emergencies.

 It can be healthier.
-Because you control all of the ingredients that go into a meal you cook for yourself, it’s possible to avoid a lot of added fats, sugar and salt that you’d find in a restaurant-prepared meal, making it easier to eat healthy foods.
+Because you control all of the ingredients that go into a meal you cook for yourself, it’s possible to avoid a lot of added fats, sugar and salt that you’d find in a restaurant-prepared meal, making eating healthy easier than ever.